luizbgomide/EclipsePhase2e-ptbr/src/SUPP/02-CO/04/07-new-ego-traits.md

 **▲ Ego Trait • CP Bonus: 1**

 Your forks diverge from your core personality more quickly than usual.
-When merging a fork, treat the fork’s time apart as if it were one step lower on the Merging table (▶296, EP2).
+When merging a fork, treat the fork’s time apart as if it were one step lower on the [Merging table](../../../15/06-psychosurgery-procedures.md#merging) (_EP2_).
 For example, a fork that is absent under 48 hours is treated as if it were away from 48 hours to 1 week.

 ### Domineering Impulses